raspiblitz/raspiblitz/README.md

 [Details on Service](https://github.com/arcbtc/lnbits/blob/master/README.md)

-After install you will see a new `LNBITS` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `LNBITS` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### JoinMarket

-JoinMarket is software to create a special kind of bitcoin transaction called a CoinJoin transaction.
-It's aim is to improve the confidentiality and privacy of bitcoin transactions.
+JoinMarket is software to create a special kind of bitcoin transaction called a CoinJoin.
+It aims to improve the confidentiality and privacy of bitcoin transactions.

 A CoinJoin transaction requires other people to take part.
 The right resources (coins) have to be in the right place, at the right time, in the right quantity.
-This isn't a software or tech problem, its an economic problem.
-JoinMarket works by creating a new kind of market that would allocate these resources in the best way.
+This isn't so much a software or tech problem, but an economic problem.
+JoinMarket works by coordinating these resources in the best way.

-Fore more details see [here](https://github.com/JoinMarket-Org/joinmarket-clientserver).
+For more details, see [here](https://github.com/JoinMarket-Org/joinmarket-clientserver).

-After install you will see a new `JMARKET` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `JMARKET` option in the SSH main menu - it will give you all the information you need to start using it.

 #### SUBSCRIBE: Subscription Services

-The RaspiBlitz offers now also SubScriptions .. those are free or paid third-party services
+The RaspiBlitz now also offers SubScriptions .. free or paid third-party services.

 ![MainMenu-Services](pictures/subscriptions.png)

-Under `LIST my Subscriptions` you will always find the list of all your running subscriptions to get more details or to `CANCEL` them.
+Under `LIST my Subscriptions` you will always find the list of all your active subscriptions, to get more details or to `CANCEL` them.

-At the moment the following subscription services are available:
+At the moment, the following subscription services are available:

 ##### IP2TOR (paid)

-IP2TOR is a tunnel service where you can run your RaspiBlitz anon behind TOR but you rent a port on a clearnet IP thru which you can make services of your RaspiBlitz easy reachable for everybody on the internet.
-You dont need to care about your local router or firewall settings.
-You can pay this service also anon directly thru Lightning from your RaspiBlitz as subscription.
+IP2TOR is a tunnel service where you can run your RaspiBlitz anonymously behind TOR, but also rent a port on a clearnet IP through which your RaspiBlitz is easy reachable for everybody on the internet.
+You don't need to care about your local router or firewall settings.
+You can subscribe to this service anonymously and directly over Lightning from your RaspiBlitz.

-At first you select what service of your RaspiBlitz you like to tunnel thru a IP2TOR brigde.

-Then you choose the store that provides the IP2TOR bridges that you are interested in.
-This address can be changed or you just go with the default store that is presented to you.
+First, you select which service(s) on your RaspiBlitz you would like to tunnel through a IP2TOR brigde.
+Then you choose the store that provides the IP2TOR bridges you are interested in.
+This address can be changed or you just keep the default store that is presented to you.

-Then you get a list of available IP2TOR bridge offerings.
-By selection `OK` on a IP2TOR bridge offering you can get more details on it and you will also see how many satoshis the subscription will cost you - your node should be funded and you should have channels open at this point.
+You will get a list of available IP2TOR bridge offerings.
+Select `OK` on an IP2TOR bridge offering and you will see more details on it, such as how many satoshis the subscription will cost you - your node should be funded and have channels open at this point.

-If you choose `AGREE` on the details of a IP2TOR bridge offering the RaspiBlitz tries for you to setup the IP2TOR bridge.
-If everything worked you will find now the subscription under `MAINMENU` > `SUBSCRIBE` > `LIST My Subscriptions` where you can cancel it again.
+If you choose `AGREE` on the details of an IP2TOR bridge offering, the RaspiBlitz will try to setup the IP2TOR bridge.
+If everything worked, you will find the subscription under `MAINMENU` > `SUBSCRIBE` > `LIST My Subscriptions`, where you can cancel it at any time if you wish.

-To try out the IP2TOR tunnel choose in `MAINMENU` the extra menu point of the Service you choose the bridge for and it should give you now an updated URL or try calloing the API on the IP and Port that is displayed under the details of the subscription in the `LIST My Subscriptions` section.
+To try out the IP2TOR tunnel, go into `MAINMENU`  and the extra menu point of the Service you want to use the bridge for.
+It should give you an updated URL.
+Alternatively, try calling the API on the IP and Port that is displayed under the details of the subscription in the `LIST My Subscriptions` section.

 ##### HTTPS with LetsEncrypt (free)

-If you want a Webservice like BTCPay Server or LNbits available to the outside internet (like with IP2TOR) people expect you to offer HTTPS address so that the communication between the client and your RaspiBlitz is encrypted.
-You could use the self-signed HTTPS certificate that RaspiBlitzis offering you, but this will give users Security Warnings in their browser and is not very user friendly.
-Thats were you can use a LetsEncrypt Subscription to get a free valid HTTPS certificate that is excepted without warning from almost all common browsers.
+If you want a web service like BTCPay Server or LNbits available to the outside internet (like with IP2TOR), people expect you to offer HTTPS so that the communication between the client and your RaspiBlitz is encrypted.
+You could use the self-signed HTTPS certificate that RaspiBlitzis offers, but this will give users security Warnings in their browser, which is not very user friendly.
+Instead, you can use a LetsEncrypt Subscription to get a free valid HTTPS certificate that is accepted by all the popular browsers.

-Because you also need a domain name for that - you will need to open a free account on [DuckDNS.org](https://www.duckdns.org) ... further options might be added in the future.
+You will also need a domain name for that - you can open a free account on [DuckDNS.org](https://www.duckdns.org) ... further options might be added in the future.

-If you create a new LetsEncrypt subscription you will be asked for your subdomain on DuckDNS and the Auth-Token of your DuckDNS account.
+When you create a new LetsEncrypt subscription, you will be asked for your subdomain on DuckDNS and the Auth-Token of your DuckDNS account.
 Then RaspiBlitz tries to setup everything for you.
-If everything worked you will find now the subscription under `MAINMENU` > `SUBSCRIBE` > `LIST My Subscriptions` where you can cancel it again.
+If everything worked, you will find the subscription under `MAINMENU` > `SUBSCRIBE` > `LIST My Subscriptions`, where you can cancel it at any time if you wish.

-To try out the IP2TOR tunnel choose in `MAINMENU` the extra menu point of the Service you choose the bridge for and it should give you now an updated URL to call your service.
+To try out the IP2TOR tunnel, go into `MAINMENU` and the extra menu point of the Service you want to use the bridge for.
+It should give you an updated URL to call your service.

 #### MOBILE: Connect Mobile Wallet

-This feature should support you in connecting your RaspiBlitz to a mobile wallet on your smartphone.
+This feature should support connecting your RaspiBlitz to a mobile wallet on your smartphone.

 <img src="pictures/mobile.png" alt="mobile-wallets">

-At the moment the following mobile wallets are supported:
+At the moment, the following mobile wallets are supported:

 * [ZAP (iOS/Android)](https://github.com/LN-Zap/zap-iOS)
 * [Zeus (iOS/Android)](https://github.com/ZeusLN/zeus)
 * [Fully Noded (iOS over Tor)](https://apps.apple.com/us/app/fully-noded/id1436425586)
 * [SendMany (Android)](https://github.com/fusion44/sendmany/blob/master/README.md)

-Basically those mobile wallets work as a remote control app for your RaspiBlitz.
+Mobile wallets work as a remote control app for your RaspiBlitz.
 First you need to install the apps on your phone - a QR code with the links to the app stores are displayed.
-And then you need to `pair` them with your RaspiBlitz - also with a QR code displayed on the LCD.
-If you run your RaspiBlitz without a LCD there is the fallback option to display that QR code on the terminal as ASCII code (might involve lowering your terminal font size).
+Then you need to `pair` them with your RaspiBlitz - also via a QR code displayed on the LCD.
+If you run your RaspiBlitz without an LCD, there is the fallback option to display that QR code on the terminal as ASCII code (which might involve lowering your terminal's font size).

 #### LNDCREDS: Macaroons and TLS.cert

-If you want to access your LND APIs (to connect apps and additional services) you need credential files that grant to access (Macaroons & the TLS cert).
+If you want to access your LND APIs (to connect apps and additional services) you need credential files that grant access (Macaroons & the TLS cert).

 *Macaroons: Access Tokens that allow certain command executions on the LND node.*
-*TLS: Certificate to secure/encrypt the communication with the LND node.*
+*TLS: Certificate to secure/encrypt communication with the LND node.*

-In this menu you can reset and re-sync those or export them as a file or string so that you can import them to the apps and additional services.
-The following export options are available:
+In this menu, you can reset, re-sync, or export them as a file or string so that you can import them to apps and additional services.

-Offers the following options to get the Macaroon and TLS files to be used in other apps and wallets.
+Here are the following export options to get the Macaroon and TLS files to be used in other apps and wallets:

 ##### Hex-String

-The Macaroons and TLS.cert files can be copy+pasted as Hex-Strings from RaspiBlitz to any other app that supports that.
-If you choose this option RaspiBlitz will all files print for you as Hex-String to do so.
+The Macaroons and TLS.cert files can be copy+pasted as Hex-Strings from RaspiBlitz to any other app that supports that format.
+If you choose this option, RaspiBlitz will print all the files for you as Hex-String to do so.

 This method is recommended to export to:
 * [Joule Browser Wallet](https://lightningjoule.com)

 ##### SSH Download

-SCP is a SSH like command to transfer files.
-If were able to SSH into the RaspiBlitz also the SCP to transfer the files should work.
-If you choose these option, RaspiBlitz will print prepared SCP commands you can copy+paste to run in a second terminal.
+SCP is an SSH-like command to transfer files.
+If you are able to SSH into the RaspiBlitz, then the SCP to transfer the files should work fine.
+If you choose this option, RaspiBlitz will print prepared SCP commands that you can copy+paste to run in a second terminal.

 This method is recommended to export to:
 * [Zap Desktop Wallet](https://github.com/LN-Zap/zap-desktop)